kobotoolbox/kpi/README.md

 Boolean query specified in the `q` parameter.
 For example:
 `api/v2/assets?q=owner__username:meg AND name__icontains:quixotic` would return
-assets whose owner has the username "meg" (case sensitive) and whose name contains "quixotic" anyhwere (case insensitive).
+assets whose owner has the username "meg" (case sensitive) and whose name contains "quixotic" anywhere (case insensitive).
 For more details about the syntax, see the documentation at the top of [kpi/utils/query_parser/query_parser.py](./kpi/utils/query_parser/query_parser.py).